hans89/crossbeam-rfcs/text/2018-01-21-half-stealing.md

 ## Safety

-The proposed half-stealing deque is safe for almost the same reason with the deque proposed in the [deque-proof RFC][deque-proof-rfc].
+The proposed half-stealing deque is safe for almost the same reason as discussed in the [deque-proof RFC][deque-proof-rfc].

 ## Functional Correctness

+The specification and the overall proof structure are similar to those in the [deque-proof RFC][deque-proof-rfc].

 ## Specification